History of the Kansas City metropolitan area: KCI Airport

 The Kansas City Downtown Airport, which was built initially during the Pendergast in the Missouri River bottoms immediately north of downtown, was convenient.
 However, it lacked room for expansion and jets landing and taking off had to avoid the 200 ft high bluffs, and the neighborhood of Quality Hill at its south edge.
 TWA, which was headquartered in Kansas City at the time, had an overhaul base with a landing strip surrounded by open farm land 15 mi north of downtown in rural Platte County, Missouri.
 The airport was listed on maps as Mid-Continent International Airport.

 In 1966 voters approved a $150 million bond issue to move the city's main airport to an expanded Mid-Continent.
 However, the city did not annex the area, and instead the small town of Platte City, Missouri did.
 Following a series of court battles, Kansas City eventually annexed the airport and selected architectural firm Kivett and Myers to design it, which was dedicated in 1972.
 Almost all the airlines that were hubbed at the old facility moved to the new airport, which was renamed Kansas City International Airport.
 The international designation was applied because of jets at the airport that traveled to and from Mexico.
 The "MCI" abbreviation remained because it was an existing airport and had already been listed on navigation charts.

 On November 7, 2017, two weeks after KCI's 45th anniversary, Kansas City Missouri voters overwhelmingly approved a new privately financed and constructed single terminal at KCI.
-The New Terminal will replace the existing decrepit "Clover Leaf Terminals" and is expected to open in late 2021.
+The New Terminal replaced the existing decrepit "Clover Leaf Terminals" in 2023.